benmoumene/Login-Registration-system-Gmail-codeigniter/README.md

 # PHP-CodeIgniter-Login
 It is a Login and Registration system configured with SMTP.
 Unique tokens are also being initialized for the forgot password feature.
-Submenu Management is included.
+Submenu Management is included by using BootStrap templates.

 ## Getting Started
 1. Install  [WAMP](https://www.wampserver.com/en/download-wampserver-64bits/) for MySQL server.